Majorization via positivity of Jack and Macdonald polynomial differences: Abstract

 \section{Abstract}

 Majorization inequalities have a long history, going back to Maclaurin and Newton.
 They were recently studied for several families of symmetric functions, including by Cuttler--Greene--Skandera (2011), Sra (2016), Khare--Tao (2021), McSwiggen--Novak (2022), and Chen--Sahi (2024+) among others.
 Here we extend the inequalities by these authors to Jack and Macdonald polynomials, and obtain conjectural characterizations of majorization and of weak majorization of the underlying partitions.
-We prove these characterizations for several cases of partitions, including all partitions with two parts.
-In fact, we upgrade -- and prove in the above cases -- the characterization of majorization, to containment of Jack and Macdonald differences lying in the Muirhead semiring.
+We prove these characterizations for two variables.
+In fact, we upgrade---and prove in the above cases---the characterization of majorization, to containment of Jack and Macdonald differences lying in the Muirhead semiring.

 \settocdepth{section}